 Sleep experts say to get at least seven-nine hours of sleep each night.
 But as many as one in three Americans routinely sleep for less than six hours—a trend that can have serious health ramifications.
 A single night of poor sleep can leave you feeling cranky and unmotivated.
-You may be too tired to work efficiently, to exercise, or to eat healthfully.
-And over time, continued sleep deprivation raises the risk for a number of chronic health problems, including obesity, diabetes, high blood pressure, and heart disease.
+You may be too tired to work efficiently, exercise, or eat healthfully.
+And over time, continued sleep deprivation raises the risk for several chronic health problems, including obesity, diabetes, high blood pressure, and heart disease.
 Insufficient sleep can also leave you more vulnerable to mental health issues such as depression and anxiety.

 1. Stick To A Sleep Schedule